renu883/openlane_sky130/README.md

      a.
 Go to labs and open terminal.
 Change directory to "ngspice_labs" and run the below commands: ngspice inv.spice

      b.
 In the newly opened terminal, as a result of the above command, run the below commands: run
         setplot dc1
         plot out in

      c.
 This will open a plot with CMOS VTC and Blue 45 degree line.

      d.
 Click on the intersection point of the VTC and the line and note the value of X0.

      e.
 Now close the windows and in the terminal, edit the width of the PMOS device to 0.75u and rerun the above steps to obtain new X0.
         ![I7](https://github.com/renu883/openlane_sky130/blob/main/Images/DAY3%20D3SK1%20MCQ10.JPG)

      f.
 You will observe the shift in the switching threshold (X0) values.

   4. Obtain Transient analysis and calculate the rise time

      a.
 Go to labs, open terminal.
 Change directory to "ngspice_labs".

      b.
 Open file called "inv_tran.spice" using below command.
 Edit the PMOS width to 0.75u.
 Then save and close: leafpad inv_tran.spice

      c.
 Run the below command:
         ngspice inv.spice

      d.
 In the newly opened terminal, as a result of the above command, run the below commands: run
         setplot tran1
         plot out in

      e.
 Calculate the rise delay.
         ![I8](https://github.com/renu883/openlane_sky130/blob/main/Images/DAY3%20D3SK1%20MCQ11.JPG)

   5. Obtain pulsewidth from transient analysis

      a.
 Go to labs, open terminal.
 Change directory to "ngspice_labs".

      b.
 Run the below command:
         ngspice fn_prelayout.spice

-     d.
+     c.
 In the newly opened terminal, as a result of the above command, run the below commands: run
         setplot tran1
         plot out 1.25

-     e.
+     d.
 Calculate the value of X0 at the intersection of the middle rising waveform and blue line.

-     f.
+     e.
 Calculate the value of X0 at the intersection of horizontal blue line and middle falling waveform.

-     g.
+     f.
 Obtain the pulsewidth by calculating the difference between the X0 values of steps e and f.
         ![I9](https://github.com/renu883/openlane_sky130/blob/main/Images/DAY3%20D3SK2%20MCQ3.JPG)

   6. Analysis of Layout and obtain area of design

      a.
 Go to labs, open terminal.
 Change directory to "ngspice_labs".

      b.
 Run the below command:
         magic -T min2.tech

-     d.
+     c.
 It will open Magic layout and tkcon windows.

-     e.
+     d.
 In the tkcon terminal, run the below commands: source draw_fn.tcl

      e.
 Find the number of nsubstrate contacts and polysilicon strips.
         ![I10](https://github.com/renu883/openlane_sky130/blob/main/Images/DAY3%20D3SK3%20MCQ3.JPG)

      f.
 Close the windows and at the terminal, type the below command: magic -T min2.tech fn_postlayout.mag &

      g.
 Find the area of the design.
         ![I11](https://github.com/renu883/openlane_sky130/blob/main/Images/DAY3%20D3SK3%20MCQ4.JPG)